 Engineers and maintenance crews can access vehicle data from anywhere in the world at real-time, making sure the brightest minds are always on the job.

 The ESBA race team took advantage of this feature to weigh in with an expert who helped their Porsche cross finish line at the Nürburgring.

-Globalmatix and Gemalto: race tested, Nürburgring approved
+Globalmatix and Thales: race-tested, Nürburgring approved

-Often referred to as “the green hell” (Grüne Hölle), the dangerous Nürburgring track is comprised of 21 kilometers of tricky corners, treacherous crests, steep inclines and constantly changing grades and road surfaces.
+Often referred to as “the green hell” (Grüne Hölle), the dangerous Nürburgring track is comprised of 21 kilometres of tricky corners, treacherous crests, steep inclines and constantly changing grades and road surfaces.

 IoT telematics in the fast lane